Post four of fourteen, in section About Awakening

 Shadows and Exiles

 Another helpful model for understanding this is Internal Family Systems Therapy.
 It describes the different parts of a person and how those different parts have different roles and statuses – managers, fire fighters and exiles.
-Exiles are the parts of you that would be so threatening to feel that when something starts to activate it, your system brings online lots of managers and fire fighters to avoid the exile being felt or expressed.
+Exiles are the parts of you that would be so threatening to feel that when something starts to activate it, your system brings online lots of managers and fire fighters to avoid the exile being felt or expressed, and this takes you out of your True Self energy.

 “People will do anything, no matter how absurd, in order to avoid facing their own soul.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.”